 Aboriginal artworks by the Marika family from north-east Arnhem Land, exploring the journey of the Djang'kawu ancestors.
 With the Museum and Art Gallery of the Northern Territory.

 The year’s best political cartoons, covering the rise of Julia Gillard, the federal election and hung parliament.

 December 2010 – October 2011

-Brought together rare treasures associated with voyages of scientific discovery to the South Seas, on the 350th anniversary of the Royal Society.
-With the Royal Society.
+Rare treasures associated with voyages of scientific discovery to the South Seas, from explorers including James Cook and Matthew Flinders.
+With the Royal Society of London.

 September 2010 – February 2011

-The story of the Canning Stock Route's impact on Aboriginal people, through the works of senior and emerging artists and the stories of traditional custodians.
+The story of the Canning Stock Route's impact on Aboriginal people, through artworks by senior and emerging artists and the stories of traditional custodians.
 With FORM.